MicrosoftLearning/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_02_Lab2_Ex1_Manage_Admin_Delegation.md

 15. In the **Find more apps** window that appears, select the **X** in the upper right-hand corner of the window to close it.

-16. On the **Microsoft Office Home** page, select the **App launcher** icon (the square made up of 3 rows of dots) that appears above the **Home** icon in the top left corner of the screen.
-In the **Apps** pane that appears, note how the **Admin** option is not available in the list of apps.
+16. On the **Microsoft Office Home** page, a navigation pane appears on the left side of the screen that indicates the applications the user has permission to access.
+In this **Apps** pane, note how the **Admin** option is not displayed.
 This is due to the fact that Joni was never assigned an administrator role.

 17. You will now sign out of Microsoft 365 as Joni.
 In **Microsoft Edge**, at the top right of the **Office 365 home** page, select the user icon for **Joni Sherman** (the circle in the upper right-hand corner with Joni's picture in it), and in the **Joni Sherman** window that appears, select **Sign out.** In the **Pick and account** window, you want to specify which account you want to sign out of.
 Select **Joni Sherman**.